 Item Description Manual Time Specify static time (year, month, day, hours, miniutes and seconds) manually.
 Enable SNTP Enable - Click it to enable SNTP time server.
 Disable - Click to disable the time server.
 SNTP/NTP Server Address Enter the web site of the time server or the IP address of the server.
 Server Port Enter the port number use by the time server.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.

-VI-5 Backup Manager
+VII-5 Backup Manager